winnie-lings/HTX_techtest/README.md

 docker run -p 8001:8001 asr-api
 ```

+Repeat 4a and b to test the dockerised application.

 #### 7. Fine-tune the ASR Model (Task 3 - asr-train/cv-train-2a.ipynb)

 The fine-tuning of the wav2vec2-large-960h ASR model is done in the Jupyter Notebook, cv-train-2a.ipynb using cv-valid-train dataset.